ShreyasDutt/Projects/2048/README.md

 About 2048 Game

 2048 is a single-player sliding block puzzle game where the player combines tiles with matching numbers to reach the elusive tile with the number 2048.
 The game is played on a 4x4 grid, and the player can move tiles in four directions: up, down, left, and right.
 With each move, a new tile randomly appears on the board with a value of either 2 or 4.
-The game ends when the player achieves the 2048 tile or when there are no more legal moves.
+The game ends when there are no more legal moves.

 How to Play